TarekBenDriss/Eurail/README.md

 ![alt text](https://scontent.ftun1-1.fna.fbcdn.net/v/t1.15752-9/83339050_190016038717673_3041085232116662272_n.png?_nc_cat=111&_nc_oc=AQnQO7RJ2BLpn3A0C2GedpEJZChJN9QP6PYNFCjHSkexCl6xjZo8y41n3etgCuCsmf8&_nc_ht=scontent.ftun1-1.fna&oh=1284514edeab3057f92f1bbf6d27d4c6&oe=5EDACE61)

 You can also run the app by downloading the apk file previously generated on your smartphone and install it.
-## Test
-Les tests développés dans ce projet sont des tests UI relatives au recyclerView.\
-Ces tests assurent que le recyclerView est bien visible, le bon fonctionnement du click ainsi que le scroll sur le recyclerView.

 ## Features

-This application starts with a splash screen displaying an animation of Eurail's logo, and then it offers the possibility to navigate between four different screens: \
+This application starts with a splash screen displaying an animation of Eurail's logo, and then it offers the possibility to navigate between four different screens:
 - Map
 - Countdown
 - Storage
 - WebView

 The navigation is provided by the bottom nav bar.
-This choice has been made because I think that it is more user friendly for the app's features.\
+This choice has been made because I think that it is more user friendly for the app's features.

 The map screen displays a map and centers the camera at the device's location, shows a pin in random proximity and the distance between these two places.
-The random generated locations are stored in the local SQLI database using "room" library. \
+The random generated locations are stored in the local SQLI database using "room" library.
 The second screen displays a loading animation and a countdown from 10 to 1 with half a second delay between each number.
-It behaves normally when the device is rotated.\
+It behaves normally when the device is rotated.

 The storage screen contains an edit text, a text view and a button.
-The click on the button will save the edit text's value in the Shared Preferences and show it in the text view.\
+The click on the button will save the edit text's value in the Shared Preferences and show it in the text view.

 The last screen contains a webview which loads "https://www.eurail.com/en/get-inspired" .
-Once the loading is finished, the number of <div> tags in the loaded html page is displayed on the top of the screen.
-The calculation of the occurences of <div> tags is done by the injection of a javascript code in our webview.
-I have tested another method and it returns the same result.\
+Once the loading is finished, the number of "div" tags in the loaded html page is displayed on the top of the screen.
+The calculation of the occurences of "div" tags is done by the injection of a javascript code in our webview.
+I have tested another method and it returns the same result.

 If internet connection is not ok, an animation is displayed which indicates the absence of the internet connection.